Walt Disney's Carousel of Progress: Post–GE years

 In 2022, the animatronics in the final act got an updated wardrobe, with a few Easter eggs.
-For example, Trish, the daughter now wears a collegiate sweater for "Progress Tech School of Urban Planning", in reference to Progress City, the model city that Walt had in mind for Epcot.
+For example, Patricia, the daughter now wears a collegiate sweater for "Progress Tech School of Urban Planning", in reference to Progress City, the model city that Walt Disney had in mind for Epcot.
 Both Trish and Jim are now wearing slippers with designs of the reindeer characters from the Disney Christmas parade.
-James, the son, wears a ski hoodie with a logo for the Mineral King Ski Resort, an abandoned idea that Walt had planned before his death, emblazoned on it.
-And John, the father, now wears a green apron that reads "My Food Rocks", in reference to the closed Epcot attraction Food Rocks.
+James, the son, wears a ski hoodie with a logo for the Mineral King Ski Resort, an abandoned idea that Walt Disney had planned before his death, emblazoned on it.
+And John, the father, now wears a green apron that reads "My Food Rocks", in reference to the Epcot attraction Food Rocks (1994–2004).
 The dialogue, however, remains unchanged.

+In August 2025 at Destination D23, it was announced that the ride will be getting an update.
+This will include a new introductory scene featuring an Audio-Animatronics figure of Walt Disney.

-Cast (current 1993 version)
+Cast (1994 version)

-Precursors

-The show draws much of its inspiration from industrial films that American appliance manufacturers funded to demonstrate how their products would change the pattern of domestic chores and improve life.
-The desire to sell during the Great Depression and the rural electrification projects of the New Deal were two of the motivating forces behind these films.

-There are also remnants of an exhibition from the 1933 Century of Progress exposition in the Chicago Museum of Science and Industry that feature four typical rooms of Chicago houses in various decades prior to the exhibition.